 Salesforce’s scale in the software space

-Earlier in this series, we discussed market expectations from Salesforce’s (CRM) soon-to-be-announced fiscal 2Q17 earnings.
-Now, let’s compare the company’s value proposition with those of other companies in the US software space.
-Let’s start with Salesforce’s size.
+Earlier in this series, we discussed Salesforce’s (CRM) recently announced fiscal 2Q17 earnings.
+Now, let’s look at the company’s value proposition compared to those of other companies in the US software space.

-As of August 22, 2016, and as the above chart shows, Microsoft (MSFT) was the largest player by market capitalization in the global software space.
+As of September 2, 2016, and as the above chart shows, Microsoft (MSFT) continued to be the largest player by market capitalization in the global software space.
 It was followed by Oracle (ORCL).
 IBM (IBM), SAP (SAP), and Salesforce are other prominent players in the software space.

 Salesforce’s enterprise value multiples

 Now let’s look at Salesforce’s EV-to-EBITDA (enterprise value to earnings before interest, tax, depreciation, and amortization) multiple.
 We’ll also look at the multiples of other US software players.

 Salesforce was trading at a forward EV-to-EBITDA multiple of ~30.5x on September 2, 2016.
 This metric was higher than Microsoft’s ~11.0x.
 SAP and Oracle had metrics of ~14.0x and 9.3x, respectively.

 Salesforce’s dividend yield

 Microsoft’s forward annual dividend yield was ~2.5% as of September 2, 2016.
 Oracle’s and IBM’s forward annual dividend yields were ~1.5% and ~3.5%, respectively, as of September 5.
 Unlike its peers in the software space, Salesforce doesn’t pay dividends.